-You have your day job, but maybe you are interested in making some extra money.
+You have your day job, but maybe you’re interested in making some extra money.
 Side hustles have become popular in our modern society.
-From driving an Uber to delivering groceries, individuals are making more money in addition to their full-time or part-time positions.
+From driving for Uber to delivering groceries, individuals are making more money in addition to their full time or part time positions.

-The new gig economy offers a chance to utilize other skills that you already hold.
-If you have talent in the kitchen, cooking as a side-hustle may be an option for you.
+The new gig economy offers a chance to monetize skills that you already hold.
+If you have talent in the kitchen, cooking as a side hustle may be an option for you.
 Many professional chefs are using websites to find extra shifts to make money by cooking for short-staffed restaurants.
 Others cook as private chefs or cater small events.
 The choice is up to you to find the right side hustle for your schedule!

 How to Make Money Cooking in the Gig Economy

 When you have a cook’s skills, many opportunities are available to you to gain extra money on the side.
 Keep reading to learn how to leverage your skills.

 Types of Cooking Side Hustles